hashicorp/katakoda/consul-hcs-azure/step5.md

 public-api                                   3/3     Running   0          2m4s
 ```

-Now, your environment looks like this:
+Now your environment looks like this:

 ![HashiCups](./assets/hashicups.png)